Leftover Turkey Pot Pie

 Cook40 minutes to 45 minutes

 Me?
-I tire quickly of eating the same foods, but what I do enjoy is making something that’s new and equally delicious: turning leftover Thanksgiving turkey, mirepoix, and pie crust into a turkey pot pie.
+I tire quickly of eating the same foods, but what I do enjoy is making something that’s new and equally delicious: turning leftover Thanksgiving turkey, mirepoix, and pie crust into a comforting turkey pot pie.

 Turkey pot pie is one of those magical makeovers: If you made turkey, gravy, pie, and anything with herbs and mirepoix, then you actually have all the ingredients you’ll need to make a fresh-tasting dinner that’s just as good as the Thanksgiving meal itself.
+Here’s how to make this American classic, plus some tips on saving time with the prep (because you’ll probably be burned out with cooking after turkey day).

-The Ingredients You’ll Need for Turkey Pot Pie
+Key Ingredients You’ll Need for Turkey Pot Pie

 - Mirepoix and herbs: Mirepoix is the French word for a mix of carrots, onion, and celery.
 It form the base flavors for many Western dishes, especially soups and stews.
 You’ll also need some dried or fresh thyme for a burst of herby flavor.